digi-embedded/meta-digi/README.md

 softAP mode
 * A maximum of ten connected devices are supported when using Qualcomm's AR6233 Bluetooth Low Energy mode
-* NXP i.MX6 processor does not set the sticky bit which write protects the SRK_REVOKE eFuse on closed devices.
-This means that in the ConnectCore 6, key revocation is always possible, no matter the value of the Yocto macro TRUSTFENCE_UNLOCK_KEY_REVOCATION.
-* When using TrustFence (TM)  encrypted images secure boot support, the CAAM will hang the processor when trying to authenticate an encrypted kernel image after a failed attempt.
-Hence the target needs to be reset after an authentication failure.

 ## Digi ConnectCore 6 SBC

 * The Micrel PHY KSZ9031 may take between five and six seconds to auto-negotiate with Gigabit switches
-* If TrustFence (TM) image encryption support is enabled, the uSD image will boot a signed U-Boot only.

 # Support Contact Information